fll-pigeons/gamechangers/docs/robotgame.md

 --------
 # Log
+> #### 9 & 11 Feb, 2021 - practice; new mission
+More practicing; robot performs less accurately with time - need to remember to clean wheels, caster and challenge mat.
+Added bench backrest lift mission.
 > #### 4 Feb, 2021 - switched to new Lego battery pack
 Robot worked very well for first 45 min, then had problems; thought it might be the gyro, but after rebooting a couple of times, tried cleaning wheels, mat and caster wheel, and this fixed things.
 > #### 2 Feb, 2021 - reliability issues